project-sunbird/project-sunbird.github.io/pages/features-documentation/course_batches.md

 <li> Start Date (mandatory field) <li>End Date <li>Mentors in the Batch <>liMembers in the batch <br>3.
 Click <strong>Clear</strong> to clear all details <br>4.Click <strong>Update</strong> to update the changes

 ****Note:
-Once batch is created, it cannot be deleted.
-Although batch details can be updated****
+A batch created annot be deleted.
+Batch details can only be updated****
          </td>
       <td><img src="pages/features-documentation/images/course_workspace.png"></td>
   </tr>